 Take apart the spring bar that holds your toilet paper.
 Roll up a stack of bills, stash them inside and reassemble the bar for a hidden away safe.

 Drawers don’t go all the way to the back of a cabinet, and there’s typically a little space on the underside too.
 Put cash or important papers in an envelope and tape them to the back or underside of a drawer.
 Plus: Watch this video to learn how to make a secret hiding place out of a stack of old books.

 Put small containers of valuables in a tub of cat litter (unused!) and then pour the cat litter back into the tub.

 Good Venting Is Key

-Stick a magnet to a spare house key using hot glue, and tuck the key up out of sight inside the dryer vent hood.
+Stick a magnet to a spare house key using hot glue, then tuck the key up out of sight inside the dryer vent hood.
 If your vent hood is aluminum or plastic, glue a magnet to the inside of the hood as well as the key.
-Check out our ultimate guide for finding secret hiding places in your home.
+Check out our guide for finding secret hiding places in your home.

 Cut out a stud space opening to fit a return air grille.
 Cut off the grille screws and glue just the heads in place.
 Run four drywall screws into the corners of the opening so they fit just inside the rim of the grille.
 Then glue rare earth magnets to the back of the grille so they line up with the screw heads.

 Store a few small items in a wall or mantel clock, as long as the clock itself isn’t worth stealing!
 Tape them to the back or put them in any open cavities.
 Be sure to steer clear of these hiding places, because that’s where burglars always look first!

 No burglar worth his salt looks in a kid's room for valuables.
 It's just full of useless junk.
 So find somewhere in there where the kid won't find it either.